swarmstack/swarmstack/README.md

 ---

-## FEATURES

-A set of ansible playbooks and a docker-compose stack that:

-- Tunes EL7 [sysctls](https://raw.githubusercontent.com/swarmstack/swarmstack/master/ansible/playbooks/includes/tasks/sysctl_el7.yml) for optimal network performance
-- _(optional: docker)_ Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or use existing swarm)
-- _(optional: docker)_ Automatically prunes unused Docker containers / volumes / images from nodes
-- _(optional: storage)_ Installs and configures a 3-node etcd cluster, used by Portworx for cluster metadata
-- _(optional: storage)_ Installs and configures HA Portworx storage cluster: default is PX Developer, change to PX Enterprise in portworx.yml (used to replicate persistent container volumes across Docker nodes)
-- _(swarmstack: devops)_ Configures and deploys the swarmstack tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, karma, and Portainer containers, and also installs NetData under systemd on each host.
-All tools are secured using HTTPS by a Caddy reverse proxy.
-Optional [Errbot](https://github.com/swarmstack/errbot-docker) to connect alerts to social rooms to not natively supported by Alertmanager

----

 ## REQUIREMENTS

 There is a [docker-compose-singlebox.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose-singlebox.yml) stack that can be used to evaluate swarmstack on a single Docker swarm host without requiring etcd and Portworx or other persistent storage.
 Please see the INSTALLATION section for instructions on installing this _singlebox_ version of swarmstack.

 3 or more Enterprise Linux 7 (RHEL 7/CentOS 7) hosts _(baremetal / VM or a combination)_, with each contributing (1) or more additional virtual or physical _unused_ block devices or partitions to the Portworx storage cluster that swarmstack will install. _More devices usually equals better performance_.
 If bringing your own existing Docker swarm, 17.09.0+ is required by the swarmstack compose file. swarmstack will install or upgrade all defined _[swarm]_ nodes to the latest stable version of Docker and will attempt to join all _[swarm]_ hosts in the cluster to the _SWARMJOIN_ defined host.
 You can change the Docker version installed, including using bleeding-edge repos if desired, by altering the docker.yml playbook.

-Using the [Portworx PX-Developer](https://github.com/portworx/px-dev) version by default, we'll install a storage cluster for each set of (3) hosts added to the cluster, which must provide a minimum 40GB (needed by swarmstack) up to the Portworx developer version limits of 1TB of persistent storage for up to _40_ volumes across those 3 nodes.
+Using the free [Portworx PX-Developer](https://github.com/portworx/px-dev) version by default, swarmstack will install a storage cluster for each set of (3) hosts added to the cluster, which must provide a minimum 40GB (needed by swarmstack) up to the Portworx developer version limits of 1TB of persistent storage for up to _40_ volumes across those 3 nodes.
 Adding 1TB drives/partitions from each node would be optimal to fill out the 1TB of replicated space.
 You can contribute unused block device(s) or partition(s), adding more smaller SSDs on bare-metal or cloud-provider high-IOPS block devices would provide Portworx faster storage, but Portworx functions even across 3 VMs on the same machine each contributing storage from a single shared USB2 NAS, so scale your storage depending on your expected persistent-storage workloads.
 Block devices or partitions larger than 1TB can be contributed, but only 1TB of persistent storage will be available without licensing the PX-Enterprise version.

 When deploying the default Portworx PX-Developer version, or later adding more than 3 nodes in the Docker swarm, you'll add nodes in multiples of 3 and use _constraints_ such as _- node.label.storagegroup == RED_ to pin your individual services requiring persistent storage to one particular group of 3 hosts within the larger swarm cluster _(e.g. nodes 1 2 3, nodes 4 5 6,  etc)_.
 When choosing [Portworx PX-Enterprise](https://portworx.com/) during installation, or when bringing another storage solution, these limitations may no longer apply and a single larger storage cluster could be made available simultaneously to more nodes across the swarm cluster without regards to pinning them to certain nodes as when using the Portworx PX-Developer version.
 Only a subset of your application services will require persistent storage and will require manual pinning, including swarmstack, if you deploy more than 3 nodes.
 The Portworx storage space is available for your applications to use.
 Containers not requiring persistent storage can be scheduled across the entire swarm cluster.

 ---

 ## INSTALLATION